Psalm 76 – The Greatness of God and Man’s Proper Response

 Let all who are around Him bring presents to Him who ought to be feared.

 He shall cut off the spirit of princes;

 He is awesome to the kings of the earth.

 a.
-Surely the wrath of man shall praise You: Asaph just considered the judgments of God and how God uses His judgment to deliver the oppressed (Psalm 76:9).
-In this the Psalmist sees the matchless wisdom and providence of God, who can work all things together so marvelously that He will make the wrath of man to bring Him praise.
+Surely the wrath of man shall praise You: Asaph considered the judgments of God and how God uses His judgment to deliver the oppressed (verse 9).
+In this the psalmist sees the matchless wisdom and providence of God, who can work all things together so marvelously that He will make the wrath of man bring Him praise.

 ii.
 The Bible and history are filled with the fulfillment of this promise and principle.
 Haman was filled with wrath against Mordecai; God used the wrath of Haman to bring Himself praise.
 The religious leaders of Jesus’ day were filled with wrath against God’s own Son; God used the wrath of the religious leaders to bring Himself praise.
 We can see this principle fulfilled in history; by faith we should believe it to be so today when men show their wrath against God and His people.